IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/12_igGrid_Columns_and_Layout.md

 Yes | Yes | Headers are rendered in a separate table, inside of a DIV (so that if there is width set on the grid and it has horizontal scrollbar, the headers table is in sync with the contents, while scrolling).
 No | Yes | The header’s element is rendered inside of a single table – where the data is hosted.
 There is no separate TABLE or DIV.

+The sample below demonstrates how to set up different layout properties of the `igGrid`.
+The following properties are exposed:
+- `caption` – caption text that will be shown above the grid header.
+- `fixedHeaders` - the column headers can be fixed so they are visible while scrolling.
+- `defaultColumnWidth` - when columns don’t have width assigned in the columns collection.
+- `width` (columns) – the width that is applied to the column.
+- `width` - the width of the grid.
+If a column’s width exceeds the grid’s width then a horizontal scroll bar appears.

 <div class="embed-sample">
     [Grid Layout](%%SamplesEmbedUrl%%/grid/grid-layout)
 </div>

-This sample demonstrates how to set up different layout properties of the igGrid.
-The following properties are exposed: caption – caption text that will be shown above the grid header. fixed headers - the column headers can be fixed so they are visible while scrolling. default column width - when columns don’t have width assigned in the columns collection. width (columns) – the width that is applied to the column. width - the width of the grid.
-If a column’s width exceeds the grid’s width then a horizontal scroll bar appears.

 ## <a id="defining-columns"></a> Defining Columns